developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/about/index.md

 * **UNREGISTER_FOR_NOTIFICATION -** cancels request for app notification
 * **NOTIFICATION -** contains information about changes to a scanner or profile

-**DataWedge 6.3 builds on the new structure for launching Android intents introduced with DataWedge 6.2** that can launch multiple intents in a single command.
+**DataWedge 6.3 builds on the new structure for launching Android intents introduced with DataWedge 6.2**, and can launch multiple intents in a single command.
 DataWedge continues to support all original commands using their original syntax.
-For details, see the [DataWedge Data Capture API](../api) guide.
+For details, see the [DataWedge API guide](../api).

 ### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options: